 The Forgia (read our review here) is where we normally eat.
 Other good restaurants include the Ristorante Botticelli and the Ristorante Doana.

 For those wanting to eat on the go then, most amazingly, Lazise is home to not only the best pizza restaurant in the Veneto but the World Champion Pizza Maker.
-All the guys running the pizzeria are from the south of Italy and make a hell of a pizza.
+All the guys running the pizzeria are from the south of Italy and make a fantastic pizza.

 They sell pizza by the slice and are just down the way from the San Nicolo church – you can’t miss the big sign saying Campioni Olimpionici (Olympic Champions) in the window.